Configurations of points and topology of real line arrangements: Configurations of points and dual arrangements

-\begin{proof} For any two different chambers $\ch_i$ and $\ch_j$, take $V\in\V$ such that $\ch_i\cup\ch_j$ is contained in the cone centered in $V$ and delimited by the two lines joining $V$ with the other vertices in $\V$.
+\begin{proof} For any two different chambers $\ch_i$ and $\ch_j$, take $V\in\V$ such that $\ch_i\cup\ch_j$ is contained in the cone with vertex $V$ and delimited by the two lines joining $V$ with the other vertices in $\V$.
 Denote by $\L_V$ the subset of lines in $\L$ passing through $V$, and take $\S_i=\S\cap\ch_i$ and $\S_j=\S\cap\ch_j$, respectively.
-Note that, by construction, any point in $\S_i$ or $\S_j$ is contained in a unique line $L\in\L_V$.
-By the second condition in Definition~\ref{def:configuration}, we have:
+Note that, by construction, any point in $\S_i$ or $\S_j$ is contained in an unique line $L\in\L_V$.
+By the second condition in Definition~\ref{def:configuration}, we have